 Many things can precipitate acne: hormone imbalances, stress, the use of certain skin or hair products, medical conditions — even medication — can all play a role.
 It’s best if the main cause of the acne can be isolated, but in general its treatments are similar.

 Whether it’s fixing a sudden breakout or treating more persistent acne, we’ll work with you to create a custom treatment program.
-Dr. Francesca Fusco emphasizes that collaboration is key, since every patient has a unique set of challenges.
+Collaboration is key, since every patient has a unique set of challenges.
 “Changing your skin is about finding the right combination of products, rather than one miracle cream, and the ideal mix isn’t always obvious,” From diet to prescriptions, in-office procedures to product recommendations, we’ll help you make clear skin a reality.

 Read More About Acne